vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_2/vulkan_shader_code.md

 First we allocate a descriptor set object with the help of the allocator, of layout _drawImageDescriptorLayout which we created above.
 Then we need to update that descriptor set with our draw image.
 To do that, we need to use the `vkUpdateDescriptorSets` function.
 This function takes an array of `VkWriteDescriptorSet` which are the individual updates to perform.
 We create a single write, which points to binding 0 on the set we just allocated, and it has the correct type.
 It also points to a `VkDescriptorImageInfo` holding the actual image data we want to bind, which is going to be the imageview for our draw image.

-With this done, we now have a descriptor set we can use to bind our draw image, and the layou we needed.
+With this done, we now have a descriptor set we can use to bind our draw image, and the layout we needed.
 We can finally proceed to creating the compute pipeline

 ## The compute pipeline